mrdalrymple/mailbox/STORIES.md

 - FUTURE: Maybe make requirement that zips get saved in a db store
   - would need to create lookup logic
   - this would save space if user uploads same zip to a different package id

+## Library Plugin

+### Remove Currently Selected Library
+As [Linda], I would like to delete the currently selected library on my local workspace, so that I can re-add it as part of my testing.
+When I delete the currently selected library, it should go back to the default until I select a new library or add one.